jyyulab/NetBID/docs/docs/pre_request/pre_request.md

 **R version >= 3.6.0**

-Following is the description for dependent R packages, mainly for developers to better understand the code in NetBID2.
+The following is a description of the dependent R packages, mainly to help developers better understand the code in NetBID2.

-Users do not need to digest the information below.
+The users does not need to digest the information below.

 |R package|Functions[^1]|Category|Purpose|